1966-07-18 USA Gemini 10

 Photo: The diagram illustrates the key operations that Gemini 10 and Agena 10 have performed during their mission.
 The Gemini and Agena successfully docked early in the flight, and then, with a powerful engine burn, the combined spacecraft ascended to a new altitude record of 476 miles.

-Two "Gemini 10 Recovery" covers from the USS Guadalcanal recovery ship, postmarked on July 21, 1966.
-The bottom cover features autopen signatures of Michael Collins and John Young.
+Two GT-10 Captain’s Covers from the USS Guadalcanal in different envelope sizes, postmarked on July 21, 1966.
+The lower cover bears autopen signatures of Michael Collins and John Young.

 Photo: John Young and Michael Collins aboard the USS Guadalcanal.

-A Beck printed cachet cover B671 was originally intended for the USS Severn, but this particular cover was sent to the USS Guadalcanal.
+A GT-10 recovery cover with a printed cachet by “Morris Beck” designated B671, was originally intended for the USS Severn.
+However, this particular cover was forwarded to the USS Guadalcanal instead.

 Photo: John Young signs a life preserver for a sailor on the recovery ship Guadalcanal.

-A Gemini 10 USS Guadalcanal cover featuring a printed "United States Aircraft Carrier" cachet and a Beck rubber-stamped cachet, postmarked on July 21, 1966.
+A GT-10 recovery cover with a printed “United States Aircraft Carrier” cachet and a black “Morris Beck” rubber-stamped cachet, postmarked on July 21, 1966, aboard the USS Guadalcanal.

 (Reference from Gemini 10)